The Importance of Sleeping Well

 My Trial and Error Recovery Journey

 It seemed simple.
-I have low testosterone, and testosterone develops while asleep.
-It was simple.
-I now understood the importance of quality sleep.
+I had low testosterone and testosterone develops while asleep.

 In parallel, we experimented with processes such as: